kylebarron/literate-flatbush/README.md

 Flatbush is a really interesting R-Tree implementation because:

 - Elegant, concise algorithm.
-Under 350 lines of code, excluding comments.
+Only 277 lines of code, excluding comments and blank lines, according to `cloc`.
 - used as the basis for other projects like FlatGeobuf
 - really fast
 - really compact and memory efficient